By Gabriel Andre – Art in Tanzania internship

 Media Training Bootcamp: a practical skills session to build the capacity and strengthen the members’ ability to be spokespersons and deliver powerful messages for press conferences and interviews.

 Because the baseline study was focused on their villages, people were highly interested.
 The survey showed that 92% of the households could not afford the high initial cost of renewable energy.
-However, community-saving groups might present an opportunity for decentralized energy.
+However, community-saving groups might present an opportunity for decentralised energy.
 42% were unaware of the potential of RE, only solar was common, and most of them (91% of the survey) used charcoal and firewood for cooking

 Participants were inquisitive and interested in identifying achievable and long-term solutions.
-With the help of CAN in Tanzania, they establish and initiate RE clubs in primary and secondary schools that allow children to be innovative and creative.
+With the help of CAN in Tanzania, they establish and initiate RE clubs in primary and secondary schools, allowing children to be innovative and creative.
 Finally, those workshops promote awareness about RE.
 Shumina Rashidi, the councillor of the Bagamoyo District and a businesswoman, for example told the CAN team: “”In the workshop I learnt that cooking with gas is very cost effective – especially because I am living in Bagamoyo town, where it is available everywhere.
 I will use gas for cooking – not only for my health but also to protect the environment.” ”

 3. Collaboration between NGOs and the Government

 During our interview, Adelaide Mkwawa said, “There is a huge friction between NGOs and the government.
 If NGOs tell the truth and the government disapproves, they can remove your NGO license.”
-NGOs must be careful and clever not to conflict with the government’s lack of investment and impact while making them understand the importance of acting quickly and firmly.
+NGOs must be careful and clever not to conflict with the government’s lack of investment and impact, while making them understand the importance of acting quickly and firmly.

 Investment in Climate change is all about communication and collaboration, even for the private and public sectors.
 Close cooperation between institutions on new methods and techniques to afford sustainable development is a key to moving forward.
 Some institutions in Tanzania have excellent ideas for fighting global warming while ensuring the country’s economic growth.
 This is the case of the TWIGA CEMENT INDUSTRY.